“-You have to visit your grandmother. She’s weak now and won’t be with us for very long.”

 “Where are we going again?”

 “It’s Margarida’s birthday Grandma.
-We’re going to have dinner.”
+We’re going to dinner.”

 “Oh … Ok”

-Late that night we were returning from Lisbon,
+Late that night we came back from Lisbon,

 through the “Marginal”,